 Q: Can you dive Cenote Calavera?

 A: Yes, divers frequently dive Calavera Cenote.
-This cenote is among the favorites I have dove so far with The Pit cenote being my second favorite.
+This cenote is among my favorites so far, with The Pit cenote being my second favorite.

 Don’t Forget to pin me for later!